-The following teams will be designated per sport and site.
 All Coaches are responsible for meeting with the Athletic Trainer prior to their season to review and delineate roles and responsibilities in an emergency situation.
-This is documented in the EMERGENCY ACTION PLAN AGREEMENT FORM and the original copy will be kept with the Athletic Trainer in case of an emergency.
-All parties that are noted will be informed and a copy given to them.
-Head Coaches will keep a copy with them along with their Student Athlete Emergency Cards.
+Head Coaches will keep a copy with them or have access to the EAP as well as their Student Athlete Emergency Cards.